dswatson/prePSORT/Scripts/Response_Script.md

 Model Fit
 =========

 Our study's repeated measures design requires a mixed modeling approach in order to examine between- and within-subject variation using a single model.
-Toward that end, we proceeded in the following stages.
+Toward that end, we proceed in the following stages.

 Design Matrix
 -------------